cuiziteng/Aleth-NeRF/README.md

 ### (2).
 Training Aleth-NeRF

-By default, we use 4 GPUs to train Aleth-NeRF on LOM dataset (around **3 hours ~ 4 hours** per scene), you can also change to other GPU number.
+By default, we use 4 GPUs to train Aleth-NeRF on LOM dataset (around **2 hours ~ 2.5 hours** per scene), you can feel free to set other GPU number or GPU id depend on your own device.
 We take "*buu*" scene training for example:

+For low-light conditions:

 ```
-$ CUDA_VISIBLE_DEVICES=0,1,2,3 python3 run.py --ginc configs/LOM/aleth_nerf/aleth_nerf_buu.gin --eta 0.1
+$ CUDA_VISIBLE_DEVICES=0,1,2,3 python3 run.py --ginc configs/LOM/aleth_nerf/aleth_nerf_buu.gin --logbase ./logs
 ```

-Here the hyper-parameter conceal degree "--eta" : "$\eta$" (see Sec.3.3 and Sec.C in our paper), is default set to 0.1 in "*buu*" and "*sofa*" scenes, to 0.05 in "*shrub*", "*chair*" and "*bike*" scenes.

-Beyond, the "--overall_g" (adjust final render lightness, default 1.0) better set to 1.5 in "*bike*" and "*shrub*" scene. "*bike*" scene for example:
+For over-exposure conditions:

 ```
-$ CUDA_VISIBLE_DEVICES=0,1,2,3 python3 run.py --ginc configs/LOM/aleth_nerf/aleth_nerf_bike.gin --eta 0.05 --overall_g 1.5
+$ CUDA_VISIBLE_DEVICES=0,1,2,3 python3 run.py --ginc configs/LOM/aleth_nerf_exp/aleth_nerf_buu.gin --logbase ./logs_exp --con 2
 ```

-Or directly use following command to run all 5 scenes:
+You can also direct use following command to run all 5 scenes scenes together:

 ```
 $ bash run/run_LOM_aleth.sh